berkeley earth surface temperature logo

 Richard was also deeply involved in the hockey stick issue, and was a named referee chosen to review the report of the National Research Council of the US National Academy of Sciences.

-What exactly has Berkeley Earth Surface Temperature done so far?
+What exactly has Berkeley Earth done so far?

-The Berkeley Earth project was created in 2010, by Richard Muller and his daughter Elizabeth Muller who had been previously collaborating on energy and climate issues.
+Berkeley Earth was created in 2010, by Richard Muller and his daughter Elizabeth Muller who had been previously collaborating on energy and climate issues.
 Together they observed a real need for a new project to analyze current global surface temperature records in order to respond to concerns of critics and calm the debate about global warming.
-After connecting with Michael Ditmore, the Executive Director of Novim (a non-profit funded by donors), and joining with lead scientist Robert Rohde, Berkeley Earth was created as a project within Novim.
+After joining with lead scientist Robert Rohde, Berkeley Earth was created.
+In early 2013, Berkeley Earth became a new, independent non-profit.

-All donations were provided as unrestricted educational grants and donors have no influence over our methodology or our published results.
-Our results have now been made public and will be presented with full transparency, and our data are available to those who wish to carry out their own analysis.
+Donations were primarily provided as unrestricted educational grants and donors have no influence over our methodology or our published results.
+Our results are public, have been presented with full transparency, and our data and programs are available to those who wish to carry out their own analysis.

 A statement from the Charles Koch Foundation on the Berkeley Earth research is available here.